-Voting Period: The reading of Prairie Bud and Prairie Pasque nominees officially begins in the fall with each new school year.
+Voting Period: The reading of Prairie Bud, Prairie Bloom and Prairie Pasque nominees officially begins in the fall with each new school year.
 Awards voting beings October 1 and concludes April 1.
 Winning titles are announced during National Library Week in April.

-Participants: Any South Dakota student in grades K-2 for Prairie Bud and grades 3-5 for Prairie Pasque may participate in voting on an annual basis.
+Participants: Any South Dakota student in grades PreK-1 for Prairie Bud, grades 2-3 for Prairie Bloom and grades 4-5 for Prairie Pasque may participate in voting on an annual basis.

-Voting Procedures: The student may cast a ballot for any of books that he/she has read or heard read from the list of nominees by rating them.
-K-2nd grade students may vote for any of the books they enjoyed reading and feel would be deserving of the Prairie Bud award.
-3-5th grade students may vote for any of the books they have read by ranking them on a 3-point scale.
+Voting Procedures: Students may cast a ballot for any of books that he/she has read or heard read from the list of nominees by selecting all of the titles they feel would be deserving of the Prairie Bud or Prairie Bloom awards.
+Students may vote for any of the books on the Prairie Pasque list that they have read by ranking them on a 3-point scale.

 Casting a Ballot: Awards voting is conducted through an online survey.
 Students may individually cast a ballot for their favorite nominated books online at their school, library, or home.

 Confidentiality: The online survey contains elements to ensure ethical and fair voting procedures are maintained while also maintaining student confidentiality.
-Students will not be asked to identify private information while voting for Prairie Bud and Prairie Pasque awards.
+Students will not be asked to identify private information while voting for any of the awards.

 More CE Events